Aakak/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+*****  Sessions cookies allow the users visiting the website to keep track and store their information like username, password etc..
+So users don't have to provide their credentials over and over again.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+***** The bcrypt hashes password.

 - [ ] What does bcrypt do to slow down attackers?

+***** The bcrypt hashes password by adding additional random data to the input of a hashing function that makes each password hash unique.

 - [ ] What are the three parts of the JSON Web Token?

+**** - Header consits of 2 parts, what "type" of token and signing algorithm.
+     - Payload consist of data about user.
+     - Signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.

 ## Minimum Viable Product